 of this webpage.

-As of Oct 2017 we have drivers running as shown for a 1.8" TFT color display that is very helpful to indicate the state of this small bot.
-The display is controlled over SPI and it's controller is the ST7735 controller.
+The 1.8" TFT display is controlled over SPI and it's controller is the ST7735 controller.
 I have added on top of the low level driver routines to do bargraph and checkboxes seen here.
-Checkboxes show down-facing edge sensor state.

 On the front of this bot there are 5 VL53L0X time of flight distance detecting sensors.
 Two face down on the left and right for edge of table detection and 3 face forward with outter two slightly pointing to right and left.
 This picture shows the ranges for the 3 in yellow.